Jef-18/Jef-18/README.md

 ### Hi, my name is Jeferson! 👋

 - 👨‍💻 I’m working like Support Analyst Pl.
-- 🌱 I’m currently learning IA (Intelligence Artificial)
+- 🌱 Postgraduate degree in Artificial Intelligence and Machine Learning.
 - 🔭 I’m looking to collaborate like Front-end Developer!

 ##